Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/accounts-desktop.rst

 -  The **Staked with...** amount shows the amount staked if baking.

+-  The **Delegation to...** amount shows the amount delegated to a baker pool or passive delegation.

 On the Shielded balance tab, you'll see:

 -  The **Shielded balance total** shows the amount of CCD that you've shielded.
 The **Balance total** is visible to all participants on the Concordium Blockchain, while the **Shielded balance total** is visible to you only.